 General operation Fortran procedure "interface" Notes ARRAY access - getArrayValue API Integer Function getDims(p, node) Logical Function isLeaf(p, node) Function getVector#T#(p, node[, stat]) Result(out) Integer, Intent(Out), Optional :: stat #V#, Allocatable :: out(:) !
 Common parameters: ("p" is the "this" argument) Class(OSFI_Parameter), Intent(In) :: p Integer, Intent(In) :: node(:) The vector represents the index of the desired slice.
 Slices of a parameter with dimensionality d must have at most d-1 indices, because a vector is returned for the last dimension.
 The getVector#T# functions do not flatten sub-elements: they only return non-empty values for leaf nodes, that is, those for which isLeaf returns true. #V# is the same as for the non-ARRAY vector getter functions, and the "stat" parameter of the getter function works the same as described there.
 Extension : query file existence Function getFileExists(p, stat) Result(out) Class(OSFI_Parameter), Intent(In) :: p Integer, Intent(Out), Optional :: stat Logical, Allocatable :: out(:,:) For FILE parameters.
 If the parameter is a scalar or vector, a $1x1$ or single-row matrix is returned, respectively.
-Query parameter attributes Function getDims(p) Result(dims) Integer, Allocatable :: dims(:) Function getElementType(p) Result(elType) Type(OSFI_ParamElemType) :: elType Function getLocalName(p) Result(name) Character(len=:), Allocatable :: name Function getPath(p) Result(path) Character(len=:), Allocatable :: path Logical Function isArray(p) !
+Query parameter attributes Function getDims(p) Result(dims) Integer, Allocatable :: dims(:) Function getElementType(p) Result(elType) Type(OSFI_ParamElemType) :: elType Function getPath(p) Result(path) Character(len=:), Allocatable :: path Logical Function isArray(p) !
 The common parameters is the "this" argument Class(OSFI_Parameter), Intent(In) :: p OSFI_ParamElemType is a derived type with an integer field "repr" which approximates an enumeration.
 It represents the E2E-ICD simple types, that is, it does not contain values for types ARRAY or MATRIX.

-Code : OPENSF-DMS-OSFI-DM

-OSFI Issue : 1.22

-deimos grupo elecnor Developer's Manual Date : 15/12/2022

-Page : 69 of 124
+Same signature as getPath: getLocalName, getDescription, getUnits, getMinValue, getMaxValue, getRawValue.
+Code : OPENSF-DMS-OSFI-DM ------------------------- -------------------- --------- -------------------- OSFI Issue : 1.25 deimos grupo elecnor Date : 19/11/2024 Developer's Manual Page : 73 of 131